karrick/gologs/README.md

 ### Creating a Logger Instance

-Everything written to this logger is formatted according to the provided template string, given a trailing newline, and written to the underlying io.Writer.
+Everything written by this logger is formatted according to the provided template string, given a trailing newline, and written to the underlying io.Writer.
 That io.Writer might be os.Stderr, or it might be a log rolling library, which in turn, is writting to a set of managed log files.
-The library provides a few default log template strings, but in every case, when the logger is created, the template string is compiled to tree of function pointers that is evaluated over each log event to format the event according to the template.
+The library provides a few default log template strings, but in every case, when the logger is created, the template string is compiled to a slice of function pointers that are evaluated over each log event to format the event according to the template.
 This is in contrast to many other logging libraries that evaluate the template string for each event to be logged.

 ```Go
     log, err := gologs.New(os.Stderr, gologs.DefaultServiceFormat)